marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 On a players turn, they may propose a draft form of the proposal to be debated and discussed in a thread dedicated to discussion of the proposal.
 Only the final draft of a vote may be officially voted on.
 The final draft shall be known to all as the final draft as it shall bear the branding [FINAL DRAFT] at the start.

 Once the player has submitted a proposal with the branding, [FINAL DRAFT], no more discussion or debate may be entered into.

-### 304. (proposed by @marmaladian, reached quorum 6 votes to 0)
-Players must belong to either the Hall or the Chamber.

-Players choose for themselves which of these they join initially.

-Switching membership (e.g. from the Hall to the Chamber or vice versa) requires unanimous approval by the current members of the group (Hall or Chamber) the player wishes to join.

 ### 305. (proposed by @heaso, reached quorum 6 votes to 0)
 Nomic has been infected by The Plague.